 With diversity, richness and essence of the people of Jammu and Kashmir can be easily felt.
 Primarily, the Jammu region is populated by Hindus while the Kashmir Valley is known for its high Muslim population.
-One can also spot a little variety of Sikh presence in the region.
+One can also spot a little variety of Sikh presence here.

 Culture of Jammu and Kashmir

-The Koshur language is an important part of the culture of the people of Jammu and Kashmir.
+Koshur language is an important part of the culture of the people of Jammu and Kashmir.
 Both Kashmiri Muslims and Kashmiri Pandits speak this language.
 It is acknowledged as an Indo-Aryan language and it?s known for its beauty and accent.

-Basically, it is a clay pot, which is surrounded by the basket and has a handle.
-The local Kashmiris use it to warm themselves during the months of severe winter.
-It is worn under the cloaks during winters and the warm charcoal warms the person.
+Basically, it is a clay pot, surrounded by a basket with a handle.
+Local Kashmiris use it to warm themselves during the months of severe winter.
+It is kept under the cloaks during winters and the hot charcoal keeps the wearer warm.

-An integral part of the dressing sense or attire of Kashmiris, the pheran is comfortable, baggy and knee length.
-It is worn by men, women and children during winters.
-It is made of tweed and commonly available in blue and brown colours.
-The silver embroidery done on the pherans of women are generally seen as a status symbol.
+An integral part Kashmiri attire, pheran is a comfortable, baggy and long knee length cloak.
+Made of tweed, it is worn by men, women and children during winters.
+One can choose them from a range of commonly available blue and brown colours.
+Silver embroidery done on the pherans of women are generally seen as a status symbol.

-It is a part of the typical Kashmiri Muslim tradition and is basically a multi-course meal.
+A part of typical Kashmiri Muslim tradition, Wazwan is basically a multi-course meal.
 Vasta waza or the head chef does the preparation the Wazwan.
-Some of the important ingredients include Maach Kebab, korma and finely marinated and tempting side dishes.
+Some of the important ingredients include Maach Kebab, Korma and finely marinated meat and tempting side dishes.

-The typical beverage includes noon tea and Sheer Chai.
+The typical beverage includes Noon Tea and Sheer Chai.
 Normally, the tea drinking culture in Kashmir is very prominent.
 Pink in colour, the salted tea is very popular in Jammu and Kashmir.
-The green team made of saffron, almonds and walnut is known as ‘kahwah’ and it is typically served during the marriages.
+The green tea made of saffron, almonds and walnut is known as ?kahwah? and it is typically served during the marriages.